Gavin Kliger

 intelligence (1)

-The investigation roster lists 'Kyle Kliger' as a DOGE operative at CFPB.
-No evidence exists for a person named Kyle Kliger in DOGE.
-The actual operative is Gavin Kliger (age 25), a software engineer from Databricks AI background deployed to 8+ agencies: OPM (senior tech advisor), CFPB, USDA, USAID, NIH, IRS, FTC, VOA.
-At CFPB: led mass layoffs of ~1,400 of 1,700 employees, held prohibited stocks worth up to $715K (Apple, Tesla, crypto) while overseeing cuts.
-Screamed at staff during 36-hour layoff marathon.
-Ethics attorneys warned him not to participate in actions benefiting his holdings — he did anyway.
-Left CFPB May 8, 2025.
-The original question about whether Kyle is Gavin's brother has no supporting evidence.
-There is only one Kliger in DOGE: Gavin Kliger.
+Gavin Kliger (age 25), a software engineer with a Databricks AI background, was deployed to eight-plus agencies: OPM (senior tech advisor), CFPB, USDA, USAID, NIH, IRS, FTC, and VOA.
+At CFPB he led mass layoffs of roughly 1,400 of 1,700 employees while holding prohibited stocks worth up to $715K (Apple, Tesla, cryptocurrency) during the cuts.
+He screamed at staff during a 36-hour layoff marathon.
+Ethics attorneys warned him not to participate in actions benefiting his holdings, and he participated anyway.
+He left CFPB on May 8, 2025.

 identity (1)

-DOGE operative: Gavin Kliger — Databricks AI/tech background, assigned as Senior Adviser across 8+ agencies: USAID, OPM, CFPB, NIH, IRS, FTC, USDA, VOA.
-One of most widely deployed DOGE operatives.
-Conflict: tech background accessing and potentially restructuring agencies overseeing AI regulation (FTC) and financial regulation (CFPB, IRS).
-FEC: single 94 dollar WinRed donation Jul 2024 from Dove Canyon, CA (employer: Brainstorm).
+Gavin Kliger, with a Databricks AI and tech background, was assigned as Senior Adviser across eight-plus agencies (USAID, OPM, CFPB, NIH, IRS, FTC, USDA, VOA), making him one of the most widely deployed DOGE figures.
+His technical role gave him access to and potential influence over agencies overseeing AI regulation (FTC) and financial regulation (CFPB, IRS).
+FEC records show a single $94 WinRed donation in July 2024 from Dove Canyon, CA (employer: Brainstorm).